-- Disposal of Regulated Medical Waste in Rhode Island, shall be managed in accordance with the provisions of the aforementioned regulations. - B. Other Waste: Wastes which are not classified as infectious waste, hazardous wastes or which are not otherwise regulated by law or rule may be disposed in dumpsters or load packers provided the following precautions are maintained: - Dumpsters shall be tightly covered, leak proof, inaccessible to rodents and animals, and placed on concrete slabs preferably graded to a drain.
+- A. Medical Waste: Medical waste, as defined in 250-RICR-140-15-1, Medical Waste Regulations, shall be managed in accordance with the provisions of the aforementioned Regulations. - B. Other Waste: Wastes which are not classified as infectious waste, hazardous wastes or which are not otherwise regulated by law or Rule may be disposed in dumpsters or load packers provided the following precautions are maintained: - Dumpsters shall be tightly covered, leak proof, inaccessible to rodents and animals, and placed on concrete slabs preferably graded to a drain.
 Water supply shall be available within easy accessibility for washing down of the area.
 In addition, the pick-up schedule shall be maintained with more frequent pick-ups when required.
-The dumping site of waste materials must be at a waste disposal facility approved by the RI Department of Environmental Management or a waste disposal facility located outside Rhode Island which has been approved by the appropriate regulatory agency. - 2.
+The dumping site of waste materials must be at a waste disposal facility approved by the Rhode Island Department of Environmental Management or a waste disposal facility located outside Rhode Island which has been approved by the appropriate regulatory agency. - 2.
 Load packers must conform to the same restrictions required for dumpsters and in addition, load packers shall be: - a.
 High enough off the ground to facilitate the cleaning of the underneath areas of the stationary equipment; and - b.
 The loading section shall be constructed and maintained to prevent rubbish from blowing from said area site. - 3.
 Recyclable waste: Containers for recyclable waste, including paper and cardboard, shall be tightly covered, leak proof, inaccessible to rodents and animals, and placed on concrete slabs preferably graded to a drain.
 In addition, the pick-up schedule shall be maintained with more frequent pick-ups when required.